The Consent of the Governed: A New Standard of Political Legitimacy

 The Moral Revolution in Political Authority

-This shift reframed the entire moral structure of governance: instead of rulers being above the people, the people became the source of rule itself.
+This shift reframed the entire moral structure of governance: instead of rulers being above the people, the people became the ultimate source of rule itself.

 Consent as a Living Standard